dpedu/datadb-cli/README.md

 For one, this is beta and some things are hard-coded.
 In datadb.py it is recommended to change the DATADB_HTTP_API URL.
 This URL should be the cgi-bin path of an http server running [datadb-scripts](http://gitlab.xmopx.net/dave/datadb-scripts).

-Next, a config file must be created for each directory to be restored/backed up.
-It lives at /etc/datadb.ini and contains many entires of this format:
+Next, a config file must be created with entries for each directory to be restored/backed up.
+The config at `/etc/datadb.ini` is read by default, however this path can be overriden by setting the environmental variable `DATADB_CONF`.
+The file should contain many entires of this format:

 ```
 [profile_name]